LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Introduction

 To handle these realistic settings, we develop a Retrieval‐Augmented Generation (RAG) approach as well as a novel multi‐agent emotional modeling framework called Collaborative Emotional Modeling (\textsc{CoEM}).
 Unlike standard RAG systems that pull from static, external corpora, our method treats the conversation history itself as a dynamic vector store to capture aspect-level sentiment terms.
-To further enhance long-context emotional understanding, we introduce \textsc{CoEM}, where the context is divided into coherent chunks, roughly ranked by relevance, and then processed by multiple collaborating agents (e.g., an auxiliary GPT-4o instance~\citep{openai-gpt-4o}).
+To further enhance EI in long context, we introduce \textsc{CoEM}, where the context is divided into coherent chunks, initially ranked by relevance, and then processed by multiple collaborating agents (e.g., an auxiliary GPT-4o instance~\citep{openai-gpt-4o}).
 After a second‐stage re‐ranking, these agents collectively generate an emotional “ensemble” response.
-This pipeline not only reflects the unpredictability and noise of real‐world dialogue but also emphasizes how emotionally salient information can be continuously extracted, re‐contextualized, and articulated over long-context interaction.
-Our contributions are summarized as: \begin{itemize} \item We present \textsc{LongEmotion}, a long-context EI benchmark with six diverse tasks targeting recognition, generation, and knowledge application. \item We propose \textit{RAG} and \textit{CoEM} frameworks to enhance performance by retrieving and enriching contextually relevant information. \item We perform extensive experiments across all settings, offering detailed analyses of LLMs' EI in long-context scenarios. \end{itemize}
+This architecture captures the uncertainty and fluidity of real-world dialogue, allowing emotionally salient information to be continuously extracted, re-contextualized, and articulated.
+To further investigate the applicability of RAG techniques to long-context-based emotional tasks, we also adapt Self-RAG~\citep{asai2024self} and Search-o1~\citep{li2025search} methods to LongEmotion by replacing their retrieval corpus with conversational context, thereby exploring broader possibilities of RAG in the domain of Emotional Intelligence.
+Our contributions are summarized as: \begin{itemize} \item We present \textsc{LongEmotion}, a long-context EI benchmark with six diverse tasks targeting recognition, generation, and psychological knowledge application.